 It’s that easy, and it’s lots of fun!

 If you're a 4-H member with an animal project, then you've been working all summer for Fair!
-Your project leader will tell you what you need to know to enter, and Steve Terry at the Cooperative Extension Office can answer questions, as well.
-His number is 738-7291.
+Your project leader will tell you what you need to know to enter, and Brianna Bright at the Cooperative Extension Office can answer questions, as well.
+Her number is 738-7291.

 This is where the old-time fair time fun happens!
 Pie eating contests, best beard competitions, the diaper dash, dance competitions and more!
 Come to the Newmont Family Fun Stage, on the Elko High School lawn across from the Welcome Arch, and enter the competitions on the spot.
 We have fun for the whole family – there’s something different every day!

 Come on down to the Fair Friday morning for a crazy and colorful Fair event – the Cowboy Color Chase, a 5K run and walk beginning and ending at the Fairgrounds welcome arch.
 You’ll laugh and laugh as you layer color on color, at special “color stations” along the route.
 When you’re done with the route, join your fellow “chasers” in the Elko County Fair Parade, and then spend the afternoon having fair time fun in a special “colorful” spot in the stands!
 Admission Friday is half price for everybody wearing their color.
 It must be seen to be believed!
 Thanks to our friends at Ruby Mountain Relay for organizing this event.